p4-team/ctf/2016-04-14-confidence-teaser/network_ppc_amazeing/README.md

 (`doit.py`) which discovers whole board using DFS - note that we had to increase stack limit.

-Drawing the board gives us the following image with the flag:
+Drawing the board gives us the following image with the flag hidden on the bottom right corner:

 ![flag](flag.png)